jorgenhw/final_project_spatial_analytics_2023/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 This web application built with Flask is a helpful tool for those interested in exploring Friday Bars in Aarhus.
 It enables users to filter bars based on several criteria like price, floor, and potential for social interaction.
-It also provides a mapping feature with routing and travel times between filtered bars as well as a location feature that show your own location on the map.
+It also provides a mapping feature with routing and travel times between filtered bars as well as a location feature that show your own location on the map by the click of a button.

 <!-- USAGE -->
 ## Usage